-The Cabinet plays a strategic role during the post placement phase of adoption.
+The cabinet plays a strategic role during the post placement phase of adoption.
 The family should continue to receive help in continually assessing their adjustment and their feelings, and to recognize and deal with potential problems.
-In addition to the support that the Cabinet can provide, the caseworker can link the family with appropriate community providers.
-Through the use of support services as outlined in 922 KAR 1.400 Supportive Services, the family can identify and manage stress before it reaches crisis proportions, the adoption can often be stabilized and maintained.
+In addition to the support that the cabinet can provide, the caseworker can link the family with appropriate community providers.
+Through the use of supportive services as outlined in 922 KAR 1.400 Supportive Services, the family can identify and manage stress before it reaches crisis proportions, the adoption can often be stabilized and maintained.

 Preparing for the pre-placement conference

 - The FSOS for the family contacts the designated service region pre-placement chairperson to arrange the earliest possible date for the conference.
 1

 - The SSW tells the family that they are required to create a "family photo album," to prepare the child for the meeting with his prospective new family.
 2

 - Assists in making conference arrangements (scheduling, location, etc.);

 - Begins by explaining the following objectives of the conference: